PIANO IMPROVISATION COURSES

 SheetMusicPlus.com | World’s largest inventory of sheet music.
 Discounts available.
 Check our blog from time to time for sales.
 Clicking this banner or using this search box will help to support the ongoing ministry of this website.

 I picked up a violin at a yard sale for $85 once.
 It had no name inside, but was valued at between $1600-$1800.
-It all depends on so many factors, it is hard to say a specific brand is better than another.
+It all depends on so many factors that it is hard to say a specific brand is better than another.

 It is not uncommon for the bow alone to cost thousands of dollars, although there are very good ones for much less.